NaleRaphael/llama2.zig/README.md

 (if you want to compare the output with llama2.c, remember to specify an identical seed)

+### Multithreading supports
+This program runs with single thread by default.
+If you want to run with more threads to checkout the performance boost, you can run with arguments `-w <N_THREADS>`.

+But please note that it's still an early implementation, don't take it too serious if you want to use it in your own benchmark.

 ## Tests
 To run tests, it currently requires installing `PyTorch` to load checkpoint for checking whether weights are correctly mapped.